raspberrypi/documentation/configuration/camera.md

 ## Setting up the camera software

-Execute the following instructions on the command line to download and install the latest kernel, GPU firmware and applications.
+Execute the following instructions on the command line to download and install the latest kernel, GPU firmware, and applications.
 You'll need an internet connection for this to work correctly.

 ```bash
 sudo apt-get update